-Eagles Finish First Half Tonight In Moncton Against Wildcats
+Eagles Finish First Half Tonight in Moncton against Wildcats

 • Discuss this story on the Quebec Maritimes Junior Hockey League message board...

-- Eagles Finish First Half Tonight In Moncton Against Wildcats - Cape Breton Eagles
+- Eagles Fall in Moncton as First Half Comes to a Close - Cape Breton Eagles

-- Wildcats Cut Down Titan in Exciting OT Thriller - Moncton Wildcats
+- Islanders Go 1/2 in Weekend Series vs. Mooseheads - Charlottetown Islanders

-- Eagles Rally But Fall Short in Overtime Loss to Saint John - Cape Breton Eagles
+- Eagles Finish First Half Tonight in Moncton against Wildcats - Cape Breton Eagles

-- Eagles Begin Final Weekend of First Half with Visit to Port City - Cape Breton Eagles
+- Eagles at the Den Saturday Night for Food Drive Game - Moncton Wildcats

-- Follow Along as the Islanders Host Mooseheads for Teddy Bear Toss in Back-To-Back Matchup - Charlottetown Islanders
+- Islanders Soar to 4-1 Victory over Mooseheads on Teddy Bear Toss Night - Charlottetown Islanders

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.